OlaQla/First-Milestones-Project/README.md

 Website was tested manually using multiple browsers (Chrome, Firefox, Opera, Edge).
 Each html file was tested in multiple screen resolution and in mobile device modes, available in browsers developer tools.
+All links have been manually tested to ensure that they are pointing to the correct destination.
+Alt attribute are add on any img tag on website and describes what’s on it.
+Screen readers for the blind and visually impaired will read out this text and therefore make image accessible.

 ## Deployment / Hosting
+This site is hosted using GitHub pages, deployed directly from the master branch.
+The deployed site will update automatically upon new commits to the master branch.
+In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

-Application is hosted using Github pages so no deployment process other than configuring repository were necessary.
+No deployment process other than configuring repository were necessary.

 ## Credits